Daddoon/BlazorMobile/README.md

 Of course adapt the path to your development environement.
 If use this method, notice to respect the current order, first **wwwroot**, then **dist**, as the dist folder contain also an index.html file, but processed by Blazor tooling: This is the right one to use, not the one you see available in your solution when coding.

+## 3. Blazor changes for mobile

+You may need to do some changes on your Blazor project, in order to render and work correctly under Xamarin and/or mobile web browsers.

+**All:**
-**NOTE:** There could be some issue with old browsers that doesn't support some ECMA script standards.
+- There could be some issue with old browsers that doesn't support some ECMA script standards.
 You may want to fill the gap in your Blazor project by adding some polyfills.
 If so, take a look at my [Blazor.Polyfill](https://github.com/Daddoon/Blazor.Polyfill) repository.

+**iOS:**

-## 3. Add your Blazor ZIP file as link in YourApp project
+## 4. Add your Blazor ZIP file as link in YourApp project

 On YourApp project, add your generated ZIP from the Blazor project, as a "link" => Right click on the project => Add existing file => Browse to your file => Click on the little arrow => Then click on **Add as link**

-## 4. Set your linked file as Embedded Resource
+## 5. Set your linked file as Embedded Resource

 Do right click on your newly added as link file in YourApp project, and click **Properties** Then check that the **Build Action property** is on **Embedded Resource**

-## 5. Add Daddoon.Blazor.Xamarin NuGet package
+## 6. Add Daddoon.Blazor.Xamarin NuGet package

 Add **Daddoon.Blazor.Xamarin** NuGet package on the following projects:

 - YourApp
 - YourApp.Droid
+- YourApp.iOS
+- YourApp.UWP

+Add **Daddoon.Blazor.Xamarin.Common** NuGet package on the following projects:

+- YourApp.Shared
+- Your Blazor project, but actually **YourApp.Shared may be sufficient**, as it will be referenced also on your Blazor project.

-The package is available on the nuget.org feed, but you can also download the file manually [in the release page](https://github.com/Daddoon/Blazor.Xamarin/releases)
+The packages are available on the nuget.org feed, but you can also download the file manually [in the release page](https://github.com/Daddoon/Blazor.Xamarin/releases)

-## 6. Platform specific configuration
+## 7. Platform specific configuration

-You have **nothing to do** for **UWP** and **iOS**
+As there is often some strange behavior with IL stripping in Xamarin, you have to call an init method on each platform.

 For **Android** you have to set the following in **MainActivity.cs**
 ```csharp